Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Mileage Allowance

 Another crucial factor that influences residual value is the mileage allowance specified in the lease agreement.
-The more miles you drive during the lease term, the lower the residual value will be.
+The more miles you drive during the lease term, the lower the will be.
 Exceeding the mileage limit can result in additional fees at the end of the lease.
 On the other hand, if you drive significantly fewer miles than the allowance, you may end up with a higher residual value.
 It’s essential to estimate your annual mileage accurately to avoid any surprises at the end of the lease.

 Overall, when considering leasing a vehicle, it’s important to keep in mind how factors such as the make and model, lease term length, and mileage allowance can impact the residual value.
 By understanding these factors and making informed decisions, you can ensure that you get the best value out of your lease agreement.